-Utilidad de la midodrina para el control del síncope vasovagal: ¿la evidencia la recomienda?
+Utilidad de la midodrina para controlar el síncope vasovagal: ¿la recomienda la evidencia?

 Contenido principal del artículo